[JourneydeJenny email 1/09/07] "I'm going to Nairobi next week!"

 in general.

-I have hesitated to write because it’s all getting very personal.
+I have hesitated to write because its all getting very personal.
 It was

 easier to share about my experience in Tucson because in many ways it was